 The combination of titanium and ceramic always ensures even heating throughout each section.

 This translates to the least number of passes through your delicate hair.

 As mentioned previously, 450F is the highest setting and should only be used for your most professional-looking days, but the digital temperature display is so easy to change from low to high.

 Because fine hair doesn’t always mean short hair, the extra quarter inch width of the plates is excellent for ladies with fine hair that is a bit longer.
 The 9-foot swivel cord lets you plug in and go anywhere.

-Best Flat Iron for Fine Hair Buying Guide
+Buying Guide: Choosing The Right Flat Iron for Fine Hair